bailey27/cppcryptfs/INSTALL.md

 [how to start an elevated command prompt screenshot](/screenshots/cmd_as_administrator.png?raw=true")

+Whether or not you are using git, everything will go easier if you put everything in C:\git, e.g.

-First, make the c:\\git directory (if you haven't done that already), cd to it, and  clone the OpenSSL source code from github.
+First, make the c:\\git directory, cd to it, and  clone the OpenSSL source code from github.

 ```
 c: